sebadevo/PROJ-ELEC-H417/README.md

 - An automatic check is run when you want to log in, you will not be able to  if you use wrong information (wrong username for instance)
 - An already connected username can't log in if he is already logged in.
 - You can choose the recipient of your message.
-If the recipient is not connected, a security feature is built in to
+If the recipient is not connected, a security feature is built in to prevent the exchange of key of a not connected user.
+There is a timer built in to wait 10 seconds for the key to be exchanged.
+If this time is exceeded then the recipient will be forgotten and the message not sent.
 - To "kill" all the users we may just push the "RIP" button, appearing on the Server interface.
-This is equivalent to turn off the app.
+This is equivalent to turn off the app and disconnect all user currently connected.
 - You can send messages to yourself (if you feel lonely), these messages will be encrypted following the same procedure.